Martin Ridley

 Martin John Ridley (Martin J Ridley or MJR) (11 January 1861 – 13 June 1936) was an English Victorian/Edwardian photographer based in Bournemouth.
-Many of his photographs were used to produce picture postcards of the seaside towns and attractions in the South of England.
+His photographs were used to produce picture postcards of the seaside towns and attractions in the South of England.
 Many of these postcards are still circulating at postcard fairs and acquired by collectors.
 They are usually identifiable by the initials "MJR" followed by a serial number.
-Several thousand of his original glass-plate negatives still exist and are being academically catalogued.
+Several thousand of his original glass-plate negatives are being academically catalogued.
 A large sub-section of these negatives, featuring scenes in Wales, is held by the National Library of Wales in Aberystwyth.

-Although based in Bournemouth, Ridley's photographs span from Oxford in the north and Cornwall in the south-west to the Isle of Wight in the south.
+Although based in Bournemouth, Ridley's photographs span from Oxford in the north and Cornwall in the southwest to the Isle of Wight in the south.

 Early life

-Martin John Ridley was born in January 1861, in Reading, the son of William Ridley, a timber merchant from White Notley in Essex, and Mira from Bury St Edmunds in Suffolk.
+Martin John Ridley was born in January 1861 in Reading, the son of William Ridley, a timber merchant from White Notley in Essex, and Mira from Bury St Edmunds in Suffolk.
 He had four brothers: Ernest, Bernard, Thomas and Edward.

 The 1871 census shows the 10-year-old Martin Ridley at boarding school in Staplegrove, near Taunton in Somerset.
 The 1881 census records the family living in East Gate House, Sonning, near Reading.
 Martin, then aged 20, was a Merchant's Clerk.
 Evidently, the family was quite well off as they employed a governess and two domestic servants.
-In 1888, Martin married Alice from Wrentham, Suffolk, and by 1891, they were living at 3 Victoria Buildings, Old Christchurch Road, Holdenhurst, Bournemouth with their children Walford and Winifred (born 1890 in Margate, Kent) and their housemaid.
-By this stage, Ridley's occupation is listed as Photographer.
+In 1888, Martin married Alice from Wrentham, Suffolk.
+By 1891, they lived at 3 Victoria Buildings, Old Christchurch Road, Holdenhurst, Bournemouth, with their children Walford and Winifred (born 1890 in Margate, Kent) and their housemaid.
+By this stage, Ridley's occupation is listed as a Photographer.

-By 1903, the Ridleys were living at 37 Haviland Road, Boscombe, Bournemouth and had a new son, Cecil Leighton, who was born in Boscombe in 1897, Walford having died in 1894, aged just five years.
+By 1903, the Ridleys were living at 37 Haviland Road, Boscombe, Bournemouth, and had a new son, Cecil Leighton, who was born in Boscombe in 1897, Walford having died in 1894, aged just five years.